Confidential Post-Traumatic Stress Disorder (PTSD) Assessment and Testing in Texas

 Avoidance behavior is a core symptom of PTSD; understanding what you avoid provides insight into the severity of the condition and the impact it has on your life.

-This question seeks to identify alterations in your cognition and mood, such as persistent negative beliefs and feelings toward yourself or others, which indicate PTSD.
+This question seeks to identify alterations in your cognition and mood, such as persistent negative beliefs and feelings toward yourself or others, which can indicate PTSD.

 - How do you react to sudden loud noises or unexpected situations?